yeabkal1001/assignment-gelila-and-yeabsira/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Developers

+This project was developed by:

+- **Yeabsira Kayel** - Full Stack Developer
+- **Gelila Gebeyehu** - Full Stack Developer

 ## Credits

-- Design and Development: [Your Name]
+- Design and Development: Yeabsira Kayel and Gelila Gebeyehu
 - Images: Sample images used for demonstration purposes only